torproject/tor/doc/HACKING/ReleasingTor.md

    `/srv/dist-master.torproject.org/htdocs/` on dist-master.
 Run "static-update-component dist.torproject.org" on dist-master.

-   In the webwml.git repository, `include/versions.wmi` and `Makefile` to note the new version.
+   In the webwml.git repository, `include/versions.wmi` and `Makefile`.
+   In the project/web/tpo.git repository, update `databags/versions.ini`
+   to note the new version.
 Push these changes to master.

    (NOTE: Due to #17805, there can only be one stable version listed at